27 Mar 2020

 - Follow local public health guidance if available.

-- If you become unwell at an airport, bus or train station before or during a long trip, seek medical attention and do not start or continue your journey.
+- If you become unwell at an airport, bus or train station before or during a long trip, seek medical advice and do not start or continue your journey.

 - Once you have fully recovered, check with your health provider if you are fit to travel, before any onward travel.